igrishaev/pg/doc/030-pool.md

 ## Config

+Functions and macros that create a pool take an extra map of pool options:

 | Parameter      | Default            | Comment                                                                    |
 |----------------|--------------------|----------------------------------------------------------------------------|
 | `:min-size`    | 2                  | The minimum number of connections to be opened during the initialization.  |